holdex/developers/.github/CONTRIBUTING.md

 ## Scoping
 When planning the scope of work, make sure you [keep PRs small](https://artsy.github.io/blog/2021/03/09/strategies-for-small-focused-pull-requests/).
 You must be able to complete your PR within 3-4 hours.
 If the solution requires more time, then decompose it into smaller independent PRs.
-In case your smaller PRs can't be used on production use feature flags.
+In case your smaller PRs can't be used on production, use feature flags.

 We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.